 The DR TABLE statement identifies a table as a participant in database replication (DR).
 If DR is not enabled, the DR TABLE statement has no effect on the operation of the table or the database as a whole.
-However, once DR is enabled, the results of any updates to the contents of DR tables are sent to the associated XDCR clusters.
+However, once DR is enabled and if the current cluster is the master database for the DR operation, any updates to the contents of tables identified in the DR TABLE statement are copied and applied to the replica database as well.